emissary-ingress/emissary/README.md

 5. Create an Auth0 application and set your callback to `http://{EXTERNAL IP}/callback`.
 In the app `Connections`, make sure that `google-oauth2` is enabled.

-6. Copy `env.sh.in to env.sh` and fill in the following variables:
+6. Copy `env.sh.in to env.sh` and fill in the variables according to the comments.

-   - Set EXTERNAL_IP to your ambassador's external address from step 4.
-   - Set AUTH_DOMAIN to your Auth0 app domain.
-   - Set AUTH_AUDIENCE to your Auth0 app audience.
-   - Set AUTH_CLIENT_ID to your Auth0 app client-id.

 7. Run `make deploy`